Experiences & Case Studies - Safe and Sound Protocol

 Background & Context

-Karin (fictitious name) is a middle-aged woman who signed her family up with SoundTherapy after a long search for an affordable and effective approach for multiple family members at once.
-She had gained extensive knowledge of polyvagal theory but had never been able to afford the associated therapies financially.
+Karin (not her real name) is a middle-aged woman who enrolled her family in SoundTherapy after a long search for an affordable and effective approach that could treat multiple family members at the same time.
+She had gained extensive knowledge of the polyvagal theory but had never been able to afford the associated therapies.

-“I have been dealing with this subject for a long time and have been deeply impressed and convinced.
-However, I have never been able to financially afford the associated offerings or therapies.
-I am so happy and grateful.”
+“I’ve been interested in this topic for a long time, and I’m deeply impressed and convinced.
+However, I’ve never been able to afford the related services or therapies.
+I’m so happy and grateful.”

 The family consisted of: